Joe Sbarra

-Joseph Christopher Sbarra (born 21 December 1998) is an English professional footballer who plays as a midfielder for Solihull Moors.
-He began his footballing career through the youth academy of EFL Championship club West Brom.
+Joseph Christopher Sbarra (born 21 December 1998) is an English professional footballer who plays as a midfielder for National League club Solihull Moors, on loan from Doncaster Rovers.
+He began his footballing career through the youth academy of EFL Championship club West Bromwich Albion.

 Career

 Burton Albion

 Sbarra came up through the youth academy at Burton Albion and made his debut on the last day of the 2016–17 season, coming on in the 68 minute against Reading aged 18.
 On 10 November 2017, Sbarra was rewarded for his breakthrough with a new contract that would see him stay with the club until 2020.
-Sbarra had to wait until the 2019–20 season to score his first senior goal, opening the scoring 3 minutes into a 2-2 draw with Portsmouth.
+Sbarra had to wait until the 2019–20 season to score his first senior goal, opening the scoring three minutes into a 2–2 draw with Portsmouth.

 Solihull Moors (loan)

 On 25 March 2019, Sbarra joined Solihull Moors on loan until the end of the season.
-The following day Sbarra came off of the bench in the 70 minute of a 2-2 draw with Boreham Wood and had to wait until the last day of the season to make his first start in a 1-1 draw with Dagenham & Redbridge.
+The following day Sbarra came off of the bench in the 70 minute of a 2–2 draw with Boreham Wood and had to wait until the last day of the season to make his first start in a 1–1 draw with Dagenham & Redbridge.
 Sbarra made a total of six appearances as Solihull narrowly missed out on automatic promotion before losing in the playoffs.

 Solihull Moors

 On 5 August 2020, Sbarra returned to Solihull Moors on a free transfer following his release from Burton Albion, signing a two-year deal.
-He made his debut on 3 October against Woking on the opening day of the season and opened his account for the club the following week in a 5-0 thrashing of King's Lynn Town.
+He made his debut on 3 October against Woking on the opening day of the season and opened his account for the club the following week in a 5–0 thrashing of King's Lynn Town.

+Following the conclusion of the 2023–24 season, the club confirmed that Sbarra would be leaving the club upon the expiration of his contract.
+His time at the club ultimately ended in disappointment as the club were defeated in the play-off final and the FA Trophy final within a week of each other.

+Doncaster Rovers

+On 20 May 2024, Sbarra agreed to join League Two club Doncaster Rovers on a two-year deal with the option for a further year.